Eagle Farm - Pinkenba

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Eagle Farm - Pinkenba has 47 active public transport stops offering a mix of ferry and bus services.
-These stops are served by 8 different routes, collectively facilitating 1,703 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located 133 meters from the nearest stop.
-Primarily residential, most commuters travel outward; cars remain the dominant mode at 82%.
-Average vehicle ownership per dwelling is 0.9, below the regional average.
-A significant 25.4% of residents work from home (2021 Census).
+These stops are served by 8 routes, collectively facilitating 1,703 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 133 meters from the nearest stop.
+Predominantly residential, most commutes are outward-bound, with cars being the primary mode at 82%.
+Vehicle ownership averages 0.9 per dwelling, below the regional average.
+According to the 2021 Census, a high 25.4% of residents work from home, potentially due to COVID-19 conditions.

 Service frequency averages 243 trips daily across all routes, equating to approximately 36 weekly trips per individual stop.